Please ensure Javascript is enabled for purposes of website accessibility

 ad1

-From 1996-2000, I worked for the U.S. Olympic and Paralympic Committee and traveled extensively in Europe, researching and understanding the best athlete development models in endurance sports.
-Upon returning to the U.S., I wrote “White Papers” based on interviews, observation, and performance data and then made presentations to Olympic national governing bodies.
+From 1996 to 2000, I worked for the U.S. Olympic and Paralympic Committee and traveled extensively in Europe, researching and understanding the best athlete development models in endurance sports.
+Upon returning to the U.S., I wrote “White Papers” based on interviews, observation, and performance data, and then made presentations to Olympic national governing bodies.
 While this was over 20 years ago, the insights and observations I made then are still relevant today.
 We can look at the youth sports models in Norway and the United States and compare and contrast how they implement policies to provide best practices in youth sports.

 ad2

-Certainly, Norway has a progressive take on youth sports.
+Indeed, Norway has a progressive take on youth sports.
 However, it is not the first to propose a children’s rights document.
 In 1979, preeminent U. S. researchers in youth sports, Rainer Martens and Vern Seefeldt, created the Bill of Rights for Young Athletes.
 Here is a link to the document: Bill of Rights for Young Athletes.
 Recently, the Aspen Institute’s Project Play released the document Children’s Bill of Rights in Sports.
 Here is the link: Children's Bill of Rights in Sports.
 The Norwegian document and the recent U.S. document are surprisingly similar in that they both use a child-centered approach, which provides the framework for safe and healthy youth sports participation.
-The lessons learned from Norway:

-• A child-centered approach that focuses on a balanced and holistic development of the child.
+• A child-centered approach that focuses on the balanced and holistic development of the child.

 • Focus on high-quality movement and age-appropriate development.

-• A “Joy for All” atmosphere and developing a love of sport prevails.
+• A “Joy for All” atmosphere and developing a love of sport prevail.

-• Children are part of the decision-making process to help plan training and how much competition.
+• Children are part of the decision-making process to help plan training and the amount of competition.

-• Travel is limited to local and regional events up through the age of 10 years.
+• Travel is limited to local and regional events for children up to 10 years old.

 ad3

-The Norwegian document, Children’s Rights in Sport specifies the amount of travel that can occur for children from age 6-11 years.
+The Norwegian document, Children’s Rights in Sport, specifies the amount of travel permitted for children aged 6-11 years.
 Priority is given to the physical, social, and mental development of the individual over any benefit competition can provide at the regional, national, or international level.

 I commend Aspen Institute’s Project Play for putting in the work to create the Children’s Bill of Rights in Sports.
-It can help American coaches and parents view athlete development from the lens of holistic and child-centered youth development.
-This moves away from early sport specialization and puts the focus on fun, skill development, and building positive relationships with coaches and peers.
+It can help American coaches and parents view athlete development through the lens of holistic and child-centered youth development.
+This moves away from early sport specialization and focuses on fun, skill development, and building positive relationships with coaches and peers.
 However, the U.S. document does not address the excessive travel that can occur with children aged 6-12 years.
-This issue needs to be addressed in order to make a positive and lasting change in the youth sports system in this country.
+This issue needs to be addressed to make a positive, lasting change in the youth sports system in this country.
 Until then, youth sports organizers will be driven by profit and other motives rather than the ultimate goal of positive youth development.